Quantitative Heegaard Floer cohomology and the Calabi invariant: Closed-open maps and quasimorphisms

 for some real numbers $a_1, \dots, a_n$.
-We will show by induction on $n$ that all $a_i$ vanish; the base case $n=1$ follows from the Support control property from Theorem~\ref{t:spectral}.
+We will show by induction on $n$ that all $a_i$ vanish; the base case $n=1$ follows from the Lagrangian control property from Theorem~\ref{t:spectral}.
 For the inductive step, by part (i) of this theorem, we may assume without loss of generality that each $\ul L_i$ consists of parallel horizontal circles.
-Then the bottom circle $C_i$ of $\ul{L_i}$ bounds a disc of area $\lambda_i$, and so the $C_i$ are all disjoint.
+Then the bottom circle $C_i$ of $\ul{L_i}$ bounds a disc of area $\lambda_i$.
+Consequently, $C_1$ is disjoint from all the components of the remaining links $\ul L_2, \ldots, \ul L_n$.
 Now let $\varphi$ be a Hamiltonian diffeomorphism generated by a mean normalized Hamiltonian $H$ which is supported in a small neighborhood of $C_1$ and such that the restriction of $H$ to $C_1$ is constant and equal to $1$.
-We choose this neighborhood small enough so that the support of $H$ does not intersect any of the $C_i$ for $i\geq2$.
-By the Support control property from Theorem~\ref{theo:quasimorphisms2}, we have $\mu_i(\varphi)=0$ and by the Lagrangian control property of the same theorem we have $\mu_1(\varphi)=1$.
-Thus, (\ref{eq:linear-indep}) yields $a_1=0$, and then by induction we deduce that all $a_i$ vanish, hence (\ref{eq:directsummand}).
+We choose this neighborhood small enough so that the support of $H$ does not intersect any of the components of the $L_i$ for $i\geq2$.
+As a consequence, by the Support control property from Theorem~\ref{theo:quasimorphisms2}, we have $\mu_i(\varphi)=0$, for $i\geq 2$, and by the Lagrangian control property of the same theorem we have $\mu_1(\varphi)=1$.
+Thus, (\ref{eq:linear-indep}) yields $a_1=0$, and then by induction we deduce that all $a_i$ vanish, hence item (ii).

-To finish the proof of Theorem \ref{theo:quasi_independence}, it remains to show that for each $\lambda$, the family of all $\mu_{k,\eta}$ with $(k,\eta)$ distinct such that $\lambda=\frac{1+2\eta(k-1)}{k+1}$ is a linearly independent set .
-By Lemma \ref{lemma:monotonicity-constant}, we may order this family according to the value of $\eta$, because $k$ is determined by $\lambda$ and $\eta$.
-We denote by $\eta_1< \dots < \eta_m$ the values of $\eta$ attained by this family and $\mu_i'$ the quasimorphism corresponding to $\eta_i$.
-We now argue as above.
-We may assume that for each $i$, we have $\mu_i'=\mu_{\ul L_i'}$ for some configuration of horizontal parallel circles $\ul L_i'$.
-All these configurations have the same bottom circle, which bounds a disc of area $\lambda$.
-However, they all have disjoint second from the bottom circles: the second from the bottom circle $C_i'$ of $\ul L_i$ bounds a disc of area $\lambda-2\eta_i$.
-We now choose a Hamiltonian supported near $C'_1$ and argue by induction as above.

 As for the third item, its proof is very similar to that of Proposition \ref{prop:C0-cont1} and so we will not present it; it can also be proven via the arguments given in \cite{EPP}. \end{proof}

 We conclude with the promised proof of our result concerning recovering Calabi for more general links.